 A dental extraction is the necessary removal of a tooth due to extensive decay or damage.
-Although Dr. Clark Damon will do everything he can to save your natural tooth, sometimes a dental extraction becomes necessary.
+Although Dr. Le will do everything he can to save your natural tooth, sometimes a dental extraction becomes necessary.
 We use special techniques at our Dallas, Amarillo, and Fort Worth, TX, offices to make sure patients are comfortable.
 We routinely provide IV Sedation to make your experience as comfortable as possible.
 We love making a more nerve-racking procedure easy and worry free for our patients with IV Sedation.
 We also practice comprehensive restorative dentistry, which includes dental implants to replace any missing or recently extracted teeth.

 We use gentle techniques, along with various sedation options, to make your extraction as comfortable as possible.